What Every Client Needs to Know

 Quick Tip: There’s no such thing as too dressed up.

 How To Shop For Your Session If you are considering purchasing a new outfit or two for your session, I have some go-to places and for all budgets.
 Loft has amazing texture in their pieces and I love texture and movement in clothing.
 Loft is also extremely comfortable and has some affordable pieces.
 My favorite online boutique for fashionable and very feminine outfits is Morning Lavender If you like something a little more eclectic, I recommend Anthropologie.
 If you prefer a more tailored look, I definitely suggest checking out J.Crew or Banana Republic.
 If you want to dress up but don't want to drop $$$ on a new dress, why not rent one from Rent The Runway!
 They have high end designers and the most AMAZING dresses at a reasonable price.
 As I type this I wish you could see the heart eye emojis on my face.
 Also, be sure to not rule out major department stores like Nordstrom or Macy's.
-And of course there are budget friendly options such as Old Navy, Target and Amazon has some great outfits as well (I've seen some dresses of theirs and LOVE them!
+And of course there are budget friendly options such as Old Navy, Target and Amazon has some great outfits as well if you are looking for Prime delivery and staying within a budget (I've seen some dresses similar to those from Baltic Born and Anthro from Amazon and LOVE them!)
 Also, jumpsuits are a PERFECT outfit choice and they are beautifully polished and taken to a new level when you pair them with a cute (and comfortable) heel!
 If you are wracking your brain about how to pair pieces together, be sure to pay close attention to how mannequins are dressed if you are able to go to a store.
 Most of the time they are put together by a stylist to help give you an idea on how an outfit should look.
 If you are unable to go to a store due to lack of time or you can't get a sitter to watch the kiddos, online shopping is another option.
 When browsing your favorite online retailer, they often give you ideas on how to put together an outfit based on what you are browsing so DEFINITELY be sure to keep that in mind also.
 You may be surprised by some of the pairing options.
 Don't rule anything out and keep an open mind.

 Say Yes to the Dress